WebCivics/PermissiveCommonsOntologiesDocs/Work in Progress.md

 This documentation environment has been built using [Obsidian](https://obsidian.md/), [GitHub](https://github.com/), [Gatsby](https://www.gatsbyjs.com/) and the [Obsidian Template for Gatsby](Obsibian Template for Gatsby).
 The [[Documentation Method]] document explains how its done.

-The process of producing the documentation; includes,
+The process of producing the documentation; will include output to address,

 1. [[About]] Docs: General information about the Permissive Commons Project.
 	a.
 Information about Ontologies.